The “Ninja” Temple: Samurai Secrets and Lies

 Making the Most of Your Ninja Temple Tour

-Only the 45-minute, ¥1000 guided tour is available for visitors, and reservations are necessary.
-(Children between 8 and 12 can enter for ¥700, but children younger than 8 are not allowed.)
+Only the 45-minute, ¥1200 guided tour is available for visitors, and reservations are necessary.
+(Children between 8 and 12 can enter for a discount, but children younger than 8 are not allowed.)
 Early hours and weekdays give the best chance for smaller crowds, which means you can see more.
-Be sure to arrive at least 10 minutes before your scheduled tour time.
+You’ll be required to arrive at least 10 minutes before your scheduled tour time.

 The tour itself is only in Japanese, but the staff provide alternate language materials.
 Because much of the temple is poorly lit, reading along the tour may be difficult, so we strongly recommend reading as much of these as possible before smaller groups are formed.